 Walks in the woods.

-Just down the road, the Honan Mint Trails snake their way through scrub, swamps and stringybarks, with a stroll along any one of the three routes (2.7km to 5.7km) traversing one of the most scenic and floristically diverse native forests in the region.
+Located just out of Glencoe, the Honan Mint Trails snake their way through scrub, swamps and stringybarks.
+Take a stroll along any one of the three routes (2.7km to 5.7km) traversing one of the most scenic and floristically diverse native forests in the region.
 Follow the green, blue or purple trail markers from the Swamp Gum or Wildflower carparks, and bank away anywhere from 1 ¾ hours to 2 hours, depending which one you’re taking.

 Just a little further north in Mount Burr Forest Reserve, an early morning stroll is enough to make the heart sing.
 Home to a menagerie of wildlife, from bandicoots and wallabies to wattlebirds and cockatoos, it’s worth checking in with Mount Burr Trails to find a path that puts you on the right track.